sspaeti/sspaeti/README.md

 ### Hi there 👋

-I'm a data engineer with 20+ years of experience.
-I enjoy maintaining awareness of new innovative, and emerging open-source technologies on [sspaeti.com](https://sspaeti.com) and [Airbyte](https://airbyte.com/blog-authors/simon-spati).
+I'm Simon, a dad and family person who has pivoted into Technical Writing an has been working in the field of Data Engineering for over 20 years.
+I love using my skills to make a positive impact on the world around me.

+One of my passions is writing, and I'm the author of sspaeti.com, the #1 ranked blog on Google for Data Engineering.
+I've also written for publications such as Towards Data Science, freeCodeCamp, and Hackernoon, and have been recognized as one of the top writers in my field on Quora since 2020.
+Recently, I was even mentioned as a top 25 Influencer and content creator on databand.ai.

+One of my contributions to the field is the creation of the revolutionary Data Glossary.
+It's a connected knowledge hub that uses backlinks and interactive graphs to help users learn in a connected way.
+Unlike traditional approaches, it allows users to dive deeper and explore topics in a more meaningful way.

-I use an extensive [Personal Knowledge Management Workflow](https://www.sspaeti.com/blog/pkm-workflow-for-a-deeper-life/)  to capture, organize and share my knowledge.
-I recently created my [Public Second Brain](https://brain.sspaeti.com).
-Try and let me know what you think.
+I'm always excited to learn about new open-source technologies, and I use an extensive [Personal Knowledge Management Workflow](https://www.sspaeti.com/blog/pkm-workflow-for-a-deeper-life/) to capture, organize, and share my knowledge with others.
+Recently, I created my [Public Second Brain](https://brain.sspaeti.com/), which is an extension of my workflow and helps me to lead a deeper life.

-I am passioned with many things, here a few: [Data Engineering](https://sspaeti.com), [Writing](https://brain.sspaeti.com/writing), [Productivity](https://www.sspaeti.com/categories/productivity/) and a [Deep Life](https://brain.sspaeti.com/deep-life).
-If you want to know more, check out my [Now Page](https://www.sspaeti.com/now/).
+If you'd like to learn more about me, please check out my [Now Page](https://now.sspaeti.com) or [GitHub](https://github.sspaeti.com), where you can find my latest updates and projects.
+Thanks for stopping by!

 - 💬 Ask me about data engineering, open-source, PKM, Second Brain, (neo)vim.
 - 😄 Pronouns: he/him